ElcoLuijendijk/pybasin/readme.md

 [![DOI](https://zenodo.org/badge/185432723.svg)](https://zenodo.org/badge/latestdoi/185432723)

 PyBasin is an open-source basin model code that simulates sediment burial, compaction and thermal history.
-The modelled geological and thermal history can be compared to vitrinite reflectance data and the low-temperature thermochronometers apatite fission track and (U-Th)/He.
-The code includes support for setting up and running large series of model runs using parallel computing, which allows running large sets of models to explore parameter space and to quantify the values of exhumation rate, timing or basal heat flow that match the data.
+The modelled geological and thermal history can be compared to vitrinite reflectance data and the low-temperature thermochronometers fission track and (U-Th)/He.
+The code includes support for setting up and running large series of model runs using parallel computing, which allows running large sets of models to explore parameter space and to quantify the values of exhumation rate, timing or basal heat flow that match subsurface temperature, vitrinite reflectance, or thermochronological data.

 ![Example model run showing burial and temperature history (left-hand panel) and modelled present-day subsurface temperature, vitrinite reflectance and apatite fission track ages.](manual/fig/model_example_1_simple_smaller.png)

 *Example model run showing provenance and basin burial and temperature history (left-hand panel) and modelled present-day subsurface temperature, vitrinite reflectance and apatite fission track ages.*

 ## Getting started

 * Click the download link on the right for a zip file of the source code or clone the repository
-* Make sure you have installed the necessary python modules (see list below).
-The easiest is to use a python distribution that already includes all the necessary modules, like [Anaconda](https://www.continuum.io/downloads), [pythonxy](https://code.google.com/p/pythonxy/) or [canopy](https://www.enthought.com/products/canopy/).
+* Make sure you have installed the necessary python modules (see list below)
 * Navigate to the directory where you have saved the code and execute PyBasin by executing the following command from the command line:

 ````sh